inspr/core-legacy/doc/dapp_overview.md

 ![node-communication](img/node-comm.jpg)

 ## What are Aliases?
-As shown in the image above, Nodes communicate with eachother throught it's parent dApp Channels.
+As shown in the image above, Nodes communicate with each other throught it's parent dApp Channels.
 This implies that the communication is one-layered only, because the parent dApp, by definition, isn't a Node and therefore isn't able to send or receive messages (it only defines where it's child Nodes can read and write from):

 ![without-alias](img/no-alias.jpg)